Outdoor Learning Environments: A Natural Way to Entertain and Energize

 In an age when even the tiniest toddler fingers easily manipulate images on a screen, an outdoor learning environment is a breath of fresh air.
 Numerous studies find that the natural world is essential to a child’s physical and emotional health.
 The correlation between outdoor play and social, cognitive and behavioral development is well documented with evidence supporting benefits such as the improved recall of information, creative problem solving and increased creativity among children.
 Outdoor learning environments are a way to nurture children with safe and interesting play spaces that integrate with the world around them.

 Outdoor play is very different from indoor play in that children are allowed to move faster, talk louder and maybe even get a little messy.
 Children become aware of the natural elements in these special play spaces and observe how they change over time.

 All Senses on Deck

-Trees within outdoor learning environments not only provide shade during the warmest months of the year, they are visual cues that seasons are changing as leaf buds appear, then fill the branches with leaves which change into autumnal colors and eventually fall to the ground.
+Trees within outdoor learning environments not only provide shade during the warmest months of the year, but they are also visual cues that seasons are changing as leaf buds appear, then fill the branches with leaves which change into autumnal colors and eventually fall to the ground.

-Trees also respond visibly to the elements when they are pelted by wind, rain, hail and snow.
+Trees also respond visibly to the elements when they are pelted by wind, rain, hail, and snow.
 Moving closer to the ground, children notice that a little bit of an incline on a play space hillside becomes the perfect spot for tumbling or rolling while boulders seem to offer up a friendly invitation to climb.
-More elaborate natural playgrounds include science labs, greenhouses, ponds, dirt trails, trike trails and mazes and reading amphitheaters.
+More elaborate natural playgrounds include science labs, greenhouses, ponds, dirt trails, trike trails, and mazes and reading amphitheaters.

 Custom-designed outdoor learning environments take advantage of the features that already exist within the landscape while incorporating new elements and opportunities for play.
 Hands-on play with these features involves all of the senses and encourages children to touch, smell, walk and climb.